Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Keeping the same altitude, we later crossed three broad gullies below Ezekiel.
 The slopes were primarily rocks but with some heather dispersing throughout.
 Later we rounded the ridge and stopped above the 7100′ notch.

-Dropping into the hidden notch
+Dropping to the hidden notch

-Dropping into the hidden notch
+Dropping to the hidden notch

 See more trip photos here.